front-end-foundations/session3/README.md

 <a href="#0" class="logo"><i class="fa fa-bullseye fa-3x"></i></a>
 ```

-Gear:
+For the gear:

 ```html
 <i class="fa fa-gear"></i>
 ```

-A font stack that ensures the [device's default font](https://www.smashingmagazine.com/2015/11/using-system-ui-fonts-practical-guide/) will be used (native font):
+We'll use a font stack that ensures the [device's default font](https://www.smashingmagazine.com/2015/11/using-system-ui-fonts-practical-guide/) will be used:

 ```css
 body {